ArdentLabs/bootcamp-fall-2017/week1/README.md

     05886116467109405077541002256983155200055935729725
     71636269561882670428252483600823257530420752963450
     ```

    Write a function which finds a number of adjacent digits `n` in the
    1000-digit number that have the greatest product.

+Send all code using Slack's built-in code sharing by clicking on the `+` next to
+the message composition field.
+Make sure you send your code as a direct message!

 For testing purposes, you can run Javascript in the console by running
 `node`.
 This will open up an interactive terminal where you can